 Making Perfect Instant Pot Mashed Potatoes:

-I like to keep the skin on the potatoes like I did with these Simple Rustic Mashed Potatoes when I make any mash, because a.) most of the nutrients are just below the skin and b.) it’s faster & easier.
-Today, I didn’t just because I wanted to show you guys a more “company” version of my Perfect Instant Pot Mashed Potatoes.
+Usually, I like to keep the skin on the potatoes like I did with these Simple Rustic Mashed Potatoes when I make any mash, because a.) most of the nutrients are just below the skin and b.) it’s faster & easier.
+Today, I didn’t just because I wanted to show you guys a more “company” version of Mashed Potatoes.

 Saving Money on Perfect Instant Pot Mashed Potatoes:

-I’ve talked a lot about bringing home butter at a great price.
+I’ve talked a lot on my site about bringing home butter at a great price.
 Watch the sales, particularly Holiday sales, and especially watch Holidays that are big on baking or brunch.
 Thanksgiving, Christmas, Easter, Mother’s Day.
 Buy in bulk and freeze.
 Stock up on Cream, too, during Holiday sales.
-And if you can’t buy during a holiday, check Aldi and Sam’s or Costco.
+And if you can’t buy during a holiday, if you have one nearby, check Aldi and Sam’s or Costco.

 So let’s talk about potatoes.
-Yukon Golds are almost always more expensive than Russets.
+Russets just make a better mash and are less expensive than Yukon Gold, although I will use Yukon every now and then.
 My favorite way to buy potatoes is either at Aldi (their bags are five pounds and are a mixture of sizes) or buy at the grocery store in 10-pound bags, preferably when they’re on sale.
 What I’m looking for is the best price per pound.
 It’s a funny thing, but in my area, the 5-pound bags are generally filled with potatoes that are rather uniform in size.
 The 10-pound bags are usually a little “rustic” with a mix of sizes.

 Perfect Instant Pot Mashed Potatoes

-- 2 1/2 pounds Yukon Gold or Russet potatoes, cut in half if small, in thirds if larger
+- 2 1/2 pounds Russet potatoes, cut in half if small, in thirds if larger

 - 1/2 stick (4 ounces) butter